 Many fires are lit on the 17th but do look out for those that take place the preceding weekend.
 Involved in the ceremony are the farm animals who are either bought to be blessed by the local priest or he’ll go and visit them with blessed bread of which they are given a piece to help ward off ailments over the coming year…; go to many a stall, stable or shed after this date and you’ll find a St Antonio blessing pinned to the wall.
 Traditionally the housewives, the so-called angeli di fuoco, as it is they that tended the fire, would visit the fire to take some blessed embers back to the house to help ward off the remains of winter – some slightly older folk still do.

-One of Abruzzo’s most famous San’ Antonio celebrations is held down in Fara Filiorium Peti in Chieti which becomes a 2-day event where giant multiple “farchie” are lit, with fireworks to match.
-We go to Tossicia, when the fire will be lit outside its famous church, Chiesa San Antonio.
-Little pastry birds called uccelletti are baked, stuffed with grape jam and dipped into a version of Abruzzo mulled wine and served, whilst sausages sizzle on grills over the embers of the fire, to be in eaten in a roll with foije, a type of Abruzzo sauerkraut which is Savoy cabbage cooked in wine with garlic and chillies.
+One of Abruzzo’s most famous San’ Antonio celebrations is held down in Fara Filiorium Peti in Chieti which becomes a 2-day event, where giant multiple “farchie” are lit, with fireworks to match.
+We go to Tossicia, when the fire is lit outside its famous church, Chiesa San Antonio.
+Little pastry birds called uccelletti are baked, stuffed with grape jam and dipped into a version of Abruzzo mulled wine and served, whilst sausages sizzle on grills over the embers of the fire, to be in eaten in a roll with foije, a type of Abruzzo sauerkraut which is Savoy cabbage cooked in wine with garlic and chilies.

 I really want to be in Abruzzo for this feast sometime.